End-to-end guarantees for indirect data-driven control of bilinear systems with finite stochastic data: Numerical examples

 The results in Table~\ref{tab:exmp-2D-feasibility-2D-academic} show that the ellipsoidal error bounds require less data to design a feasible controller compared to the individual error bounds.
-In other words, the ellipsoidal error bounds allow for larger regions of attraction for a given data length.
-This is in line with Fig.~\ref{fig:exmp-2D-RoA}, where we show the regions of attraction corresponding to the simulations in Table~\ref{tab:exmp-2D-feasibility-2D-academic}.
-We emphasize that the RoA is determined by $P$ whose trace is maximized in the controller design and, thus, the obtained RoA for more data is not necessarily a superset of the RoA for less data.
+In other words, the ellipsoidal error bounds allow for larger \ac{RoA} for a given data length.
+This is in line with Fig.~\ref{fig:exmp-2D-RoA}, where we show the \acp{RoA} corresponding to the simulations in Table~\ref{tab:exmp-2D-feasibility-2D-academic}.
+We emphasize that the \ac{RoA} of the regional controller design is determined by $P$ whose trace is maximized in the controller design and, thus, the obtained \ac{RoA} for more data is not necessarily a superset of the \ac{RoA} for less data.
 However, this could be ensured by adding a suitable set-containment constraint to the optimization problem, which would come at the cost of less degrees of freedom in the controller design.